ldgrp/ldgrp.github.io/index.md

 Hi!
 I'm Leo, a third year student studying Computer Science at the [University of Queensland][uq].

-I'm really interested in functional programming, backend development, and operations research.
+My intersts are functional programming, full-stack development, and operations research.
 I have a casual interest in mathematics.

 A list of my hobbies (in no particular order) ---